COVID-19 Safety Plan

 - Specialist teachers will hold classes via Zoom during student at home days.

 - One member of the extended care staff will be assigned to a TK-5 classroom to provide after school care.
+In-person care may be suspended depending on staff shortages or high community spread.

 - No morning care or extended care for middle school students will be available.